harmony-ai-solutions/CharacterAI-Golang/README.md

 Detailed documentation and Apidocs coming soon

 ## 📙 Example
-Example code for a simple Chat app can be found in [example.go](example.go)
+Example code for a simple, functional Chat app.
+The code can also be found in [example.go](example.go)
 ```Golang
 package main